A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Fourier representation of kernel Stein discrepancy

 \begin{theorem} Suppose Assumptions \ref{ass:X} and \ref{ass:P_Q_assumptions} and $k(x,y) = \widehat{\mu}(x-y)$ for some $\mu\in\calB(\calX)$.
 If $k$ satisfies Assumption \ref{ass:nonvec_k_ass} then

 and if $k$ satisfies Assumption \ref{ass:vec_k_ass} then

 \end{theorem}

-This representation of KSD is called a spectral representation since for such $k$ the measure $\mu$ is known as the spectral measure of $k$ and the KSD has been written in a form which only includes the action of the operators $\calA$ and $\Gamma$ on complex exponentials, weighted by the spectral measure $\mu$.
+This representation of KSD is called a Fourier representation since for such $k$ the measure $\mu$ is known as the Fourier measure of $k$ and the KSD has been written in a form which only includes the action of the operators $\calA$ and $\Gamma$ on complex exponentials, weighted by the Fourier measure $\mu$.